vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

   Called synchronously after the instance is created.
-At this stage, the instance has finished processing the opzioni which means the following have been set up: data observation, computed properties, methods, watch/event callbacks.
+At this stage, the instance has finished processing the opzioni which means the following have been set up: data observation, computed properties, methods, watch/evento funzioni.
 However, DOM compilation has not been started, and the `$el` property will not be available yet.

 - **Vedi anche:** [Lifecycle Diagram](/guide/instance.html#Lifecycle_Diagram)